tqfang/tqfang.github.io/_pages/about.md

 News
 ------
+- 5/2024: 3 papers accepted to ACL main conference!
+- 5/2024: Our original paper of [conceptualization](https://arxiv.org/abs/2206.01532) is finally accepted by Artifitial Intelligence journal after two years (many of the follow-up works are already accepted by conferences though).
+Big shout out to Mutian, who has put tremendous efforts into this amazing work.
 - 4/2024: Invited to serve as Senior Area Chair of ACL ARR in April 2024!
 - 3/2024: 2 papers accepted to Findings of NAACL 2024!
 - 2/2024: Invited to serve as Area Chair of ACL 2024.